ricn/ricn.github.io/_posts/2014-07-31-reactjs-and-rails.markdown

 root 'home#index'
 {% endhighlight %}

-After this we can replace the index view content for our home controller with the following content:
+After this we can replace the index view content with the following content:

 {% highlight html %}
 # app/views/home/index.html.erb